 While an individual landlord or letting agent looking after one property may be very good – or very bad – BTR schemes have management teams on-site, meaning issues should be resolved quickly.
 The standard tenancy duration is three to five years rather than the six months elsewhere in the private sector, allowing renters greater opportunities to plan.

 BTR schemes have all-inclusive rents; any increases over the three years will be set out in writing at the start of the tenancy, with a formula explaining how the increase is calculated.

 This contrasts with individual landlords who may increase rent frequently with little need for explanation, and who may add premiums for tenants with pets.

 Who is Your Landlord Under Build to Rent?

-The blocks are usually built using money from international institutions, who appoint experienced lettings agents or customized build to rent companies to run the properties: these represent your landlord and, importantly, are on-site to handle complaints or emergencies.
+The blocks are usually built using money from international institutions, who appoint experienced lettings agents or customized build to rent companies to run the properties:

 They are also likely to be in a recognised redress scheme too, such as The Property Ombudsman or Property Redress Service, meaning you can have independent assessments of any complaint that cannot be resolved directly with the landlord’s representatives.

 In other countries, especially the US – where Build to Rent is well-established and very popular – there are ‘brands’ who trade on having the same facilities, services and even decor in their own blocks across the country.